Steveston, British Columbia: Post-war development

 Along with Richmond, Steveston transformed from farmland to residential housing.
 Since the 1970s, the community, which remains an active fishing port, has enhanced its heritage character and waterfront to attract business and tourism.

 Garry Point, at the southwest tip of the community (and Lulu Island), was named in 1827 to honour Nicholas Garry, former Deputy Governor of the Hudson's Bay Company.
 The company ships used this promontory as a navigational aid to safely enter the Fraser River.
 From the 1960s to the early 1990s, it was a federally-owned dump site for sand dredged from the river.
 Levelling the dunes created Steveston's largest park, opened in 1989.
 The site of the Steveston Fisherman's Memorial, the park was the major host location for the Vancouver-area festivities of the 2002 Tall Ships Challenge.
 Approximately 400,000 people came to see a fleet of restored sailing ships docked along the river.
 The financial loss incurred by the event prompted strong criticism from Richmond City Council.
 A maritime festival continues to be held annually.

 In 1990, the Steveston Harbour Authority was established.
 In 1998, the 44-acre BC Packers cannery site was rezoned residential in exchange for keeping the waterfront portion publicly accessible.
 Years of controversy followed regarding the zoning of the foreshore buildings.

 Filming location

 Steveston is a popular location for filming both movies and television shows, which has included the following:

 Tourism

 Even with extensive redevelopment, Steveston maintains the character of a quaint, historic fishing village, with over 600 fishing boats––Canada's largest fleet calling Steveston Harbour home.
 It boasts over 350 businesses and services to accommodate a growing population.
 On sunny days, locals and visitors crowd the waterfront boardwalks to enjoy the scenery, people and food.

 Steveston is also known as "The Gateway to the Orca," being a base for the whale watching industry.
 Shuttled by boat into the Gulf of Georgia, passengers observe orca (killer whales), seals, eagles and more.

+The Steveston Fisherman's Memorial is a freestanding memorial commemorating the lives and deaths of fishermen working out of Steveston, British Columbia.
+It takes the form of a giant fishing net needle and stands a few metres from the sea at Garry Point Park.
+The memorial contains a large number of names of fishermen who died at sea.